The Legal Journal covers the most significant legal news in the UK

 In total, a third (32%) of survivors received no support.
 The majority of these survivors (89%) were also not made aware that support was available to them.

-A disturbing finding revealed within the report was that survivors of domestic abuse are being re-traumatised by the court process and the system meant to protect them.
+A disturbing finding revealed within the report was that survivors of domestic abuse are being re-traumatised by the court process and the system that is meant to protect them.

 Elsewhere, the increasing backlog of domestic abuse cases is also reported to be causing “anxiety and pressure” to be placed on survivors, intensifying the trauma they experience.
 Of course, this is happening at a time when access to counselling and mental health services is massively reduced, and waiting times are longer than ever.